neelsg/lithium/docs/tour.md

     Li 0

     import
-        fmt
+        console
         math

     private vertex type:
         init fn(x, y float) vertex:
             self vertex
-            self.x, self.y = x, y
+            self.x, self.y = x, y // This will call the respective set functions
             return self

-        private xValue float
+        private x float
-        x property:
-            get fn(self vertex) float:
+        get x fn(self vertex) float:
-                return self.xValue
+            return self.x
-            set fn(self vertex, x float):
+        set x fn(self vertex, x float):
             if x >= 0:
-                    self.xValue = x
+                self.x = x
             else:
-                    self.xValue = x * -1
+                self.x = x * -1

-        private yValue float
+        private y float
-        y property:
-            get fn(self vertex) float:
+        get y fn(self vertex) float:
-                return self.yValue
+            return self.y
-            set fn(self vertex, y float):
+        set y fn(self vertex, y float):
             if y >= 0:
-                    self.yValue = y
+                self.y = y
             else:
-                    self.yValue = y * -1
+                self.y = y * -1

         dist fn(self vertex) float:
             return math.sqrt(self.x ** 2 + self.y ** 2)

     main fn():
         v vertex(1, 2)
-        fmt.printLn(v.dist())
+        console.log(v.dist())

 Properties can have a `get` and `set` method which allows for more control over what happens when you retrieve or assign a value to that property.

-If the `get` method is omitted, you will get a compile error if you try to retrieve the property.
-If the `set` method is omitted, you will get a compile error if you try to assign a value to the property.
+If both a `get` method for a property as well as the actual property is defined, the `get` method will take preference whenever that method is used outside of the actual code run by the `get` method itself.
+Similarly, the `set` method also overrules an actual property in the type if such actual property is defined.

-A `get` method can also be created at the top of the type which will allow you to retrieve a custom value by directly using the object name.
-Note that a similar `set` method will not work the same way as assigning a new value at top level will create a new object rather that just changing its value.
+A `get` method can also be created for the type itself.
+This will allow you to retrieve a custom value by directly using the object name, so `vertex` would be the same as `vertex.get()`.
+Note that a similar `set` method is not supported.

 ## Inheritance

     Li 0

-    import fmt
+    import console

     main fn():
         myInt type extends int: